tassioFront/cyber-cook-project/README.md

 npm run serve
 ```

-### In "App running at" there is a Network IP, you can put it in your smartphone/tablet since you device is in the same wi-fi:
+### In "App running at" there is a Network IP, you can put it in your smartphone/tablet since your device is in the same wi-fi:
 ```
 npm run serve
 ```